immortal958/Sustainability-Scorecard/README.md

 2.Inially user is asked to fill the form regarding transportation modes(ie the distance travelled in these modes),food-style() and electricity.

-3.User is provided with personalized recommendations which is given as tasks for reducing carbon footprint.
+3.User is provided with personalized recommendations which are given in the form of tasks for reducing carbon footprint.

-4.User can read the blog page which gives awarness abount carbon footprint impact
+4.User can read the blogs page which gives awarness abount carbon footprint impact on the nature and gives the benefits of using the alternatives.

 <h2>Examples</h2>